Work

 How it looks like

-Here is a gif of the CPU simulation:
+Here is a gif of the monothreaded CPU simulation with 1’200 particles:

 What did I learn